ninocrudele/SnapGate/Readme.md

 Note: by contributing code to the SnapGate project in any form, including sending a pull request via Github, a code fragment or patch via private email or public discussion groups, you agree to release your code under the terms of the BSD license that you can find in the file included in the SnapGate source distribution.

-The author is happy to receive any kind of contribution or collaboration, you can contact the author by [email](mailto:nino.crudele@live.com "email") or through the [SnapGate Site](http://SnapGate.io "SnapGate Site").
+The author is happy to receive any kind of contribution or collaboration, you can contact the author by [email](mailto:nino.crudele@live.com "email")

 # External Licenses